PhoebusLyubil/phoebuslyubil.github.com/_posts/2017-05-01-Term-structure-of-gold-coins-part1.md

 </tbody>
 </table>

-It seems to me that level slope and curvature exits.
+It seems to me that level, slope and curvature exits.
 Yet level looks a bit upward at the begining which is not very satisfactory.
 Also de-correlation occurs significantly.